Nexmo/station/lib/nexmo_developer/app/views/product-lifecycle/beta.md

 # Beta

-Beta products at Nexmo are in the final stages of testing before they become generally available.
+Beta products at Vonage are in the final stages of testing before they become generally available.
 Beta products are typically production ready, and the Beta phase is used to ensure that the product is stable, secure and scaleable.

 Breaking changes at this stage in the lifecycle are **extremely** rare and only happen in cases where the feature impacts platform stability.